-To surround students with a community of support, empowering them to stay in school and achieve in life.
+To surround students with a network of support, empowering them to stay in school and achieve in life.

 Communities In Schools 5 Basics